dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 A new ASP.NET Core metapackage includes all of the packages made and supported by the ASP.NET Core and Entity Framework Core teams, along with their internal and 3rd-party dependencies.
 You no longer need to choose individual ASP.NET Core features by package.
 All features are included in the [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All) package.
 The default templates use this package.

-For more information, see [Microsoft.AspNetCore.All metapackage for ASP.NET Core 2.x](xref:fundamentals/metapackage).
+For more information, see [Microsoft.AspNetCore.All metapackage for ASP.NET Core 2.0](xref:fundamentals/metapackage).

 ## Runtime Store

 Applications that use the `Microsoft.AspNetCore.All` metapackage automatically take advantage of the new .NET Core Runtime Store.
 The Store contains all the runtime assets needed to run ASP.NET Core 2.0 applications.
 When you use the `Microsoft.AspNetCore.All` metapackage, no assets from the referenced ASP.NET Core NuGet packages are deployed with the application because they already reside on the target system.
-The assets in the Runtime Store are also precompiled to improve application startup-time.
+The assets in the Runtime Store are also precompiled to improve application startup time.

 For more information, see [Runtime store](https://docs.microsoft.com/dotnet/core/deploying/runtime-store)